4Kids Entertainment: 2005–10: Further expansion and financial failings

-On October 2, 2007, Warner Bros. and CBS announced that the Kids' WB programming block on their co-owned network, The CW, would be ending in 2008, and no longer be marketed and produced in-house, due to factors including cable competition.
+On August 28, 2007, 4Kids secured the rights to Dinosaur King, an anime series based on a card and arcade game originally produced by Sega.
+On October 2, Warner Bros. and CBS announced that the Kids' WB programming block on their co-owned network, The CW, would be ending in 2008, and no longer be marketed and produced in-house, due to factors including cable competition.
 Rights for the five-hour Saturday morning block were bought by 4Kids, and they began to program the time with their own programming (mixed in with three former Kids' WB originals) in September 2008.
-Because of this additional deal, 4Kids provided programming for both The CW and Fox in the 2008–09 season giving 4Kids nine hours of combined children's programming on two broadcast networks, as 4KidsTV ran until December 27, 2008.
+Because of this additional deal, 4Kids provided programming for both The CW and Fox in the 2008–09 season giving 4Kids nine hours of combined children's programming on two broadcast networks.
 The new block, The CW4Kids, started May 24, 2008.
-The CW4Kids was renamed to Toonzai starting on August 14, 2010, featuring Magical DoReMi, Cubix: Robots for Everyone, Dinosaur King, Yu-Gi-Oh!, Yu-Gi-Oh!
-5D's, Sonic X and Dragon Ball Z Kai.
-Even though 4Kids TV was discontinued as it was online only, this programming block continued to use the CW4Kids name, to reflect to the network it airs on.
-4Kids also indicated that it retained Yu-Gi-Oh! and Sonic X in its lineup.
-In addition to that, Toonzai also aired Dragon Ball Z Kai.
-The Toonzai block ended on August 18, 2012.
-A week later, the block was replaced by Vortexx, which ran as a final Saturday morning cartoon block on The CW from August 25, 2012, to September 27, 2014, before being replaced by One Magnificent Morning on October 4, 2014.

-On November 10, 2008, 4Kids Entertainment announced that it would exit its contract with Fox and terminate its Fox programming block by the end of 2008.
+In March 2008, 4Kids acquired the next Yu-Gi-Oh! entry, Yu-Gi-Oh!
+5Ds, for US broadcast in the fall.
+On November 10, 4Kids Entertainment announced that it would exit its contract with Fox and terminate its Fox programming block by the end of 2008.
 The final broadcast of 4Kids TV on Fox was on December 27, 2008.
+On December 17, the company announced that it was laying off about 15% of its workforce due to the 2008 financial crisis.

-On December 17, 2008, 4Kids Entertainment announced that it was laying off about 15% of its workforce due to the 2008 financial crisis.
+On March 22, 2010, 4Kids announced they had acquired the rights to the Korean/Japanese series Tai Chi Chasers outside of Asia.
+This would become the company's second CGI/2D hybrid anime series acquisition following the success of Dinosaur King, and the series would premiere at the end of 2011.

-2010–2012: Decline and first bankruptcy
+2010–12: Decline and first bankruptcy

-On May 28, 2010, the company announced that New York Stock Exchange (NYSE) trading in its common stock would be suspended prior to the opening of trading on Tuesday, June 1, 2010, thus effectively delisting the company from the New York Stock Exchange.
+On May 28, 2010, the company announced that New York Stock Exchange (NYSE) trading in its common stock would be suspended before the opening of trading on June 1, 2010, thus effectively delisting the company from the New York Stock Exchange.
 Beginning June 1, 2010, the company began trading under the new stock symbol "KIDE" on the OTC Bulletin Board (OTCBB) market.
+On August 14, The CW4Kids was renamed as Toonzai, with the former name becoming secondary to the block.
+TC Digital Games LLC and TC Websites LLC were shut down in 2010, due to continued lack of profitability.

 On January 11, 2011, the company announced that Alfred Kahn, the CEO and Chairman of the Company since March 1991, had left the company.
 Michael Goldstein, a member of the company's Board of Directors since March 2003, was appointed interim chairman, while the company was conducting a search for a new CEO.